aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/imageorprintoptions/_index.md

 ```

-Setting for rendering Emf metafile.
+Setting for rendering Emf metafiles in source file.

 See [EmfRenderSetting](../../com.aspose.cells/emfrendersetting).